-Recently, Dr. Farrar's group (University of Arkansas for Medical Sciences, Little Rock, AR) analysed three DBA American families by whole exome sequencing and identified three candidate DBA genes: MCM2, FLNB, and SEMA7A.
-Homozygous or compound heterozygous mutations in one of these three genes were found in each family proband.
-These three families showed an autosomal recessive inheritance.
-Our collaborators demonstrated a novel role in erythropoiesis of these genes.
-In particular the knockdown of MCM2 in CD34+ cells inhibits erythroid colony formation [21].
+Recently, Dr. Farrar's group (University of Arkansas for Medical Sciences, Little Rock, AR) studied three DBA American families that showed autosomal recessive inheritance.
+These families were studied by whole exome sequencing and two candidate DBA genes were identified: MCM2, and FLNB.
+Homozygous or compound heterozygous mutations in one of these genes were found in each family proband.
+Farrar demonstrated that these genes have a novel role in erythropoiesis.
+In particular the knockdown of MCM2 in CD34+ cells inhibits erythroid colony formation [23].

-Subsequently, heterozygous very rare single nucleotide variations (SNVs) (allele frequencies of $\sim 2/1000$) in MCM2 were found in 2 out of 40 sporadic patients.
-These variants were predicted to be deleterious suggesting the role of MCM2 in DBA.
-Interestingly, we demonstrated a protein-protein interaction between MCM2 and RPS19 linking MCM2 directly to the ribosome [22].
-We also reported that the RPS19 mutant reduced its interaction with MCM2 [23].
+Subsequently, heterozygous single nucleotide variations (SNVs) in MCM2 were found in 2 out of 40 sporadic patients with DBA.
+These variants were predicted to be deleterious suggesting a role of MCM2 in DBA.
+Interestingly, we demonstrated a protein-protein interaction between MCM2 and RPS19, linking MCM2 directly to the ribosome [24].
+We also reported that two RPS19 mutants showed a reduced interaction with MCM2 [25].